dbos-inc/dbos-demo-apps/e-commerce/README.md

   }
 ```

-The workflow starts of with some basic database operations.
+The workflow starts off with some basic database operations.
 Each of these database operations is implemented via a [transaction function](https://docs.dbos.dev/tutorials/transaction-tutorial).
 The workflow retrieves the user's shopping cart, creates an order from cart items and subtracts the items from inventory.
 If there are no items in the cart or there isn't sufficient inventory to fulfill the order, the workflow fails.